Zelda: Breath of the Wild

 Zelda: An Epic Adventure

-- Engage their audience: You feel like you are part of the story
+- Engaging their audience: You feel like you are part of the story

-Every game starts roughly the same: Link, the main hero, is on a daring quest to save princess Zelda.
+Zelda BoTW starts much like it’s predecessor 30 years ago: Link is on a daring quest to save princess Zelda.

-The player then begins a series of increasingly audacious quests building up skills, weapons and hearts (your life bar) in order to overcome evil and save the day.
+The player starts with humble beginnings.
+Then begins a series of increasingly audacious quests building up skills, weapons and hearts (your life bar) in order to overcome evil and save the day.

 - slate (basically an iPad)